 This advice is for England only and aimed at individual swimmers as club activity is not currently permitted under the Government guidelines.

-A new interim training guidance document has also been published which provides information on how to train safely and effectively.
+Training guidance documents have also been published which provide information on how to train safely and effectively.
+The documents are available here